Milton, Cambridgeshire: Milton Country Park

 Milton Country Park is located at the south-eastern edge of the village.
 It is built on the site of a former gravel pits.
 In 1990 work started on transforming the site into a country park.
 The park, which has become a haven for wildlife, officially opened in May 1993.
 Two flooded pits called Todd's Pit and Dickerson's Pit now form freshwater lakes, both being available for fishing, the former for carp, the latter for general silver fish and pike.
 A smaller pool named Hall's Pool between the pits has a dipping platform, while Deep Pool, the deepest pit in the park lies to the north of Dickerson's Pit.

 A network of over two miles of paths leads around the park; many of these paths are suitable for bicycles and wheelchairs as well as those on foot.

 The park's financial future became uncertain when South Cambridgeshire District Council announced that, due to the 2005 Council Tax capping, they could not continue to fund the park and were looking for a new body to do so, and that if that was unsuccessful they would close the park.
 A campaign to save the park collected over 10,000 signatures.
 In July 2007, the council agreed in principle to hand the management of the park to Cambridge Sport Lakes Trust which it did on 31 March 2008.

+Exclave

+Milton is one of 14 parishes in England still to contain a detached portion.
+The area of Chesterton Fen constitutes Milton’s exclave.